 If the PDCP SN Status Information IE is contained in the DRB To Setup List IE or the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall take it into account and act as specified in TS 38.401 [2].

 If the DL UP Parameters IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall update the corresponding information.
+If the Indirect Path Indication IE is contained in the DL UP Parameters IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, act as specified in TS 38.401 [2]..

 If the PDCP COUNT Reset IE is contained within the DRB To Modify List IE for a DRB of the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, reset the PDCP COUNT value for this DRB (i.e. its HFN and PDCP-SN to value “0”).